arula-ai/copilot-analyst-lab/data/DATA_README.md

 Copilot Prompt: "Write SQL to answer:
 1. What is the failed transaction rate by region?
 2. What is the average transaction amount by customer tier?
-3. Which account manager has the most high-value transactions?"
+3. Which account manager has the most high-value transactions?
+Use #schema.sql for column references."
 ```

 ### Step 4: Validation